 How did Greek tragedy work in the city of Athens?
 Athens was a radical democracy but was based on slave labor and the exclusion of women.
 How is this implied contradiction displayed in the works of Aeschylus, Sophocles, Euripides?
 But tragedy also has contemporary life.
 How do these plays transcend their time of production?
 An opportunity to examine relations of gods/humans, fate/choice, as well as gender, class/ethnicity and sexuality.
 Readings to include works by Seneca, Racine, Sartre, O’Neill, Heaney, Fugard.
 (Genre) (Same as Theatre 244 and Classics 244.)
 N Rabinowitz.

 Study of literary and musical dimensions of operas by major composers from Monteverdi and Mozart to the present.
 Emphasis on the transformation of independent texts into librettos and the effects of music as it reflects language and dramatic action.
 Includes such works as Orfeo, The Marriage of Figaro, Otello, The Turn of the Screw and Candide.
 Prerequisite, two courses in music or two in literature, or one in each field, or consent of instructors.
 Music 358 has an additional independent project.
+Registration at the 300-level only with instructor's permission.
 (Same as Music 258/358 and Literature and Creative Writing 258/358 and Literature and Creative Writing 258/358.)
 Maximum enrollment, 24.

 Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.